Updated for 2026

 Need help navigating the marriage paperwork?
 Reach out and I’ll walk you through it (and everything else), so your 30A elopement stays stress-free and fun.↓

 One of the biggest draws to elope on 30A?
-The beaches.
-They’re straight out of the movies.
-Powdery white sand, emerald-green water, and dreamy pastel sunsets make this stretch of the Gulf Coast a perfect backdrop for your vows.
+The white sand beaches, emerald-green water, and dreamy sunsets.
+This combination makes this stretch of the Gulf Coast a perfect backdrop for your vows.

 But not all beaches are the same on 30A!
 Here’s what you need to know to get married on the beach:

 Good news?
-I’ve can help navigate all the permits and logistics.
+I’ve can help navigate all the permits, rules, and logistics.
 I’ll make sure everything from the permit to your bouquet to your champagne toast is cleared and compliant ↓

 If you want to elope on 30A, this is the ultimate location if you’re looking for luxury, European vibes, and dramatic architecture.
 Rosemary is known for its cobblestone streets, gas lanterns, and creamy stucco buildings.
 While you can’t get married exclusively on the beach without booking a second venue through the Rosemary Beach property managers (though there’s public access beaches nearby), you’ll be able to take post-vow photographs on the beach as long as you meet the requirements.